 Important Teaching Tips

 These fluffy vegan protein pancakes taste best fresh.
-Because of the way dairy-free protein absorbs, they don't make a good make-ahead breakfast (but here are some good make-ahead breakfasts!).
+Because of the way dairy-free protein absorbs, they don't make a good make-ahead breakfast (but here are some make-ahead breakfasts you'll love, and these sheet pan protein pancakes store well too!).

 To make sure protein pancakes don't turn out dry, you need to have a base of applesauce, mashed bananas, or yogurt.